 - Is it clingstone, freestone, or semi-freestone?

 Most peaches in the U.S. are yellow-fleshed.
-They tend to have more of an acid tang than their white-flesh counterparts.
-As with all peaches, you want to look for yellow peaches that feel heavy for their size, have a bit of giving when held in the palm of your hand, and, most importantly, smell like peaches when you take a whiff.
+They tend to have a little more of an acid tang than their white-flesh counterparts.
+As with all peaches, look for yellow peaches that feel heavy for their size, have a bit of give when held in the palm of your hand, and, most importantly, smell like peaches when you take a whiff.
+When you look at the stem cavity of a yellow peach, it should be yellow and not green.
 These are all the signs of a ripe peach.

 Freestone peach flesh does not stick to the pit, so they are preferred for eating out-of-hand.
 They tend to be larger and less juicy than clingstone peaches.
-They bake and preserve well, and can be easier to prepare since the flesh is easy to separate from the pit.
+They bake and preserve well, and can be simpler to prepare since the flesh is easy to separate from the pit.
 The vast majority of peaches for sale to retail customers are freestone peaches.
-Freestone peaches come in many varieties, with seasons ranging from May to October across the country.Continue to 5 of 7 below.
+Freestone peaches come in many varieties, with seasons ranging from May to October across the country.

 Clingstone peaches have flesh that clings to their pits.
-They are softer, sweeter, and juicier than freestone peaches.
-Because of these qualities, they are sought after for canning and preserving and baking.
-Commercially canned peaches are all clingstones.
+They can be slightly softer, sweeter, and juicier than freestone peaches.
+Because of these qualities, they are sought after for canning, preserving, and baking.
+Commercially canned peaches are all clingstone varieties.
 One advantage of shopping for peaches at farmers markets is that you can sometimes find clingstones; most grocery stores only carry freestones.
+The clingstone peach season ranges from May to August depending on the region.

-You may also find semi-freestone peaches, a hybrid of clingstone and freestones that attempts to... combine the easy eating and pitting properties of freestones with the juicy sweetness of clingstones.
-The clingstone peach season ranges from May to August depending on the region.Continue to 6 of 7 below.
+You may also find semi-freestone peaches, a hybrid of clingstone and freestones, that attempts to combine the easy eating and pitting properties of freestones with the juicy sweetness of clingstones.Continue to 5 of 6 below.

-Donut peaches are an heirloom variety that have grown in popularity and recognition, likely due to their recognizable shape.
+Donut peaches, or Saturn peaches, are an heirloom variety that has grown in popularity and recognition.
+Thanks to their shape, they are easy to eat out-of-hand.
 They are flat, white-fleshed, and low in acid.
-This type of peach is generally available at farmers markets and specialty markets in July and August.Continue to 7 of 7 below.
+This variety of peach is generally available at farmers markets and specialty markets in July and August.